katharina-gross/Stress-management-app/README.md

 cd frontend
 flutter build web --release --base-href /Stress-management-app/
 ```

-### Troubleshooting
-- If the app doesn't load properly, check that the base URL in the build command matches your repository name
-- Ensure GitHub Pages is enabled in your repository settings
-- Check the Actions tab for any deployment errors

 ## Core features
 - [X] Creation and Viewing of Stress Sessions